lundqvist-travaru/helm-charts/README.md

 2. Package the helm chart
 `helm package path/to/chart`

 3. The result of `helm package` is a zipped tar archive (*.tgz).
-Push the file to Github Packages
+Push the archive to Github Packages
 `helm push mychart.tgz oci://ghcr.io/myorg/mychart`